 Modern Boho Style Living Room

-The bohemian decor in this living room features a feast of colors and textures and exudes a free spirit.
+The boho decor in this living room features a feast of colors and textures and exudes a free spirit.
 Notice first the foundation of the design.
 The warm wood tones are covered with a kilim patchwork rug that sets the tone of the living room.

 Colorful Boho Style Bedrooms

 The color scheme of this modern boho style features a contrast of earth tones and bright hues, giving it a dramatic flair.
 The less-than-perfect style of the room gives it a casual charm that spaces with all new furniture lack.

 Try an original window curtain if you want to embrace boho curtains styles.
 You can use bohemian-style dresses, shirts, and scarves as window coverings.
 This example features hot pink boho pillows against a soft pastel color palette for soothing contrast.